Is Puppy Farming Illegal?

-From April 2020, the sale of puppies and kittens by pet shops and other commercial third-party sellers will be banned – unless they have bred the animals themselves.
+From April 2020, the sale of puppies and kittens by pet shops and other commercial third-party sellers was banned in England – unless they have bred the animals themselves.
 We have campaigned for years for this, as it is one of several effective ways of helping to end heartless puppy farming.

 Puppy farming is flourishing in the UK because many of establishments are not licensed, regulated and operate outside of the law.
 Responsibility for enforcing the dog breeding laws fall to local authorities many of which have overstretched resources.

 Our investigation of licensing practices around the UK shows that different local authorities interpret their license conditions in different ways.
 We have written to local councils across the country asking them to openly publish information of licensed breeders in their area.
 We think a national database of dog breeders is urgently required.

 Raising and selling puppies for financial gain depends on food supplies, insurance, advertising and veterinary care.
 Throughout the breeding cycle, private manufacturers and service providers deliver the means to run a puppy farming business.